Nitin-ai-auto/.md-files/llc-formation/washington-dc/washington-dc.md

 

-It costs $99 to file the Articles of Organization.
-Additional costs include $50 for name reservation, $300 for the Biennial Report, and fees for the required Basic Business License.
+Filing the Articles of Organization costs $99, with additional costs including $50 for name reservation, $300 for the Biennial Report, and fees for the Basic Business License.

 ### How long does it take to form an LLC in Washington DC?

 

-Online filings are typically approved within a few business days.
-Processing times may vary based on workload and whether all required documents are submitted correctly.
+Online filings are typically approved within a few business days, though processing times may vary based on workload and completeness of documentation.

 ### Does Washington DC require an annual report?

 

-No. Washington DC requires a Biennial Report every two years by April 1.
-The filing fee is $300.
+No. Washington DC requires a Biennial Report every two years by April 1, with a $300 filing fee.

 ### Do I need a business license for my Washington DC LLC?

 

 Yes.
-Nearly all businesses in DC require a Basic Business License.
-The specific license category depends on your industry and operations.
+Nearly all businesses in DC require a Basic Business License, with specific categories depending on your industry.

 ### Are Washington DC LLCs taxed as pass-through entities?

 

 Yes.
-For federal tax purposes, DC LLCs are taxed as pass-through entities. however, most LLCs must register for DC Franchise Tax, sales tax, and employer taxes depending on business activities.
+For federal tax purposes, DC LLCs are taxed as pass-through entities; however, most must register for DC Franchise Tax and other applicable taxes based on activities.

-Start your LLC today
+Start Your LLC Today
 --------------------

-Otto AI handles the paperwork, filing, and compliance so you can focus on what you do best.
+Let Otto AI manage paperwork, filing, and compliance, so you can focus on what you do best.

 [![Image 12: Google](https://cdn.prod.website-files.com/66d80d61bcbc2701c640232c/682db7bd1d0749a44744a155_google%20(1).png) Join with Google](https://app.joinotto.com/auth/signup?utm_source=llc&utm_medium=cta&utm_campaign=washington-dc) [Book a Demo](https://joinotto.com/apply?utm_source=llc&utm_medium=cta&utm_campaign=washington-dc&utm_content=footer-book-a-demo)